Journal Clubs

 Applied Analysis Research Group

 The Applied Analysis Research Group (AARG) meets once a week to discuss developments in analysis from both an applied and theoretical perspective.
 Discussions will center around a specific topic such as orthogonal polynomials and spectral methods, Riemann--Hilbert problems, random matrix theory and numerical linear algebra.
 All are welcome to attend.
-UW Students wishing to register should contact Tom Trogdon for more information.
+UW Students wishing to register should contact Professor Tom Trogdon for more information.

 Theoretical Neuroscience